ishann/aeroscapes/README.md

 ### Instructions
-Clone the repository

-    git clone git@github.com:ishann/aeroscapes.git

-Download the data

-    bash download.sh
+The data is available for download on [Google Drive](http://bit.ly/3280o4D).

-This results in the following directory
+On extraction, the downloaded file results in the following directory

-    data/
         aeroscapes/
             JPEGImages/
                 3269 RGB images.